CS

 Buy the Mercedes-Benz GLB if: You prioritise performance, need more boot space, need stronger towing, or prefer Mercedes-Benz's approach to design and ownership experience.

-Buy the BMW X1 if: You want the lower entry price, want lower running costs, or prefer BMW's approach to design and ownership experience.
+Buy the BMW X1 if: You want the lower entry price, or prefer BMW's approach to design and ownership experience.

 The Verdict

-This is genuinely close.
-The Mercedes-Benz GLB and BMW X1 trade blows across the spec sheet, and neither runs away with an outright win.
-The BMW X1 will save you roughly $142 a year in fuel.
+The Mercedes-Benz GLB takes 3 of 5 key spec categories.
 If boot space matters, the Mercedes-Benz GLB has a clear edge.
 The best pick depends on what you value most.
 Explore the full specs for each model below.

 Disclaimer: All information in this comparison was believed to be correct at the time of publishing (20 April 2026).
 Prices are manufacturer recommended retail prices (RRP) and may vary by state, dealer, and options.
 Driveaway costs include estimated on-road costs for Victoria.
 Fuel economy figures are WLTP/ADR combined cycle.
 Specifications can change without notice.
 Always verify with the manufacturer before making a purchase decision.
 CarSorted does not accept payment for recommendations.